 Dmitry Razumov, Mikhail Prokhorov's No. 2 who's worked closely with Billy King on basketball operations, has quietly been named chairman of the Nets board of directors, replacing another executive from Prokhorov's ONEXIM corporation.
-The change is not expected to change, in any noticeable way, the manner in which the team is run, but is a reflection of Razumov's significance in the organization.
+The change is not expected to alter, in any noticeable way, the manner in which the team is run, but is a reflection of Razumov's significance in the organization.

 There was no announcement of the move, but Razumov suddenly showed up Friday on the team's front office directory as chairman, the team's second in command.
 The team's top three executives --Prokhorov, Razumov and Irina Pavlova-- are now all Russians.
 Charlier, who long worked for ONEXIM in Moscow, is French.